King William IV of the United Kingdom

 King William IV in naval dress uniform by Sir Martin Archer Shee, oil on canvas, circa 1800, NPG 2199 © National Portrait Gallery, London

-In 1790, Dorothea Jordan, an actress, attracted the attention of William.
+In 1790, Dorothea Jordan, an actress, attracted William’s attention.
 Dorothea was born Dora or Dorothy Bland in 1761 in Ireland.
 Her father had been an actor, and she followed in her father’s footsteps, first acting in Dublin.
 In 1782, she came to England, adopted the name “Mrs. Jordan”, and had a daughter by Irish actor and theatrical manager Richard Daly.
 Starting in 1786, Dorothea had another relationship with Sir Richard Ford, a police magistrate and a lawyer, and had three more children.
-She began her affair with William, once she realized that Ford was never going to marry her.
-Dorothea and William had a happy relationship that lasted over 20 years and produced 10 children.
+She began her affair with William, once she realized Ford would not marry her.
+Dorothea and William had a happy relationship that lasted over 20 years and produced ten children.
 The couple resided at Clarence Lodge in Roehampton near London and at William’s apartments at St James’ Palace.
 When William became Ranger of Bushy Park, they lived at Bushy House near Hampton Court Palace.

 by and published by John Jones, after John Hoppner, mezzotint, published 1 March 1791 (exhibited 1791)